sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 The `then` part of our rule inserts `::MoveRequest`'s for the empty squares and the current player.
 These fact entities are maps with an associated spec `::MoveRequest` that serves as the "type" of the entity.
 The `insert!` function in clara-rules does not require the entity type to be explicitly stated.
 For `defrecords`, the type is just part of the object metadata.
 The Maali functions which manipulate fact entities require the entity type to be explicitly specified, and the provided data is validated against the spec.
 The insert in this case is _conditional_, which means that it is subject to truth maintenance.
 If bindings/conditions in the `if` clauses were to change, then the `::MoveRequest`'s would be automatically retracted.
 Had we inserted this fact directly into the session (without it being part of a rule), or had we used the `insert-unconditional!` function, the fact would not be managed by truth maintenance.

 The conditional vs. unconditional point is important in R-cubed.
-Requests will generally be conditional, reflecting the dependence of the valid inputs on the business logic state.
+Requests will usually (always?) be conditional, reflecting the dependence of the valid inputs on the business logic state.
 Responses, however, come from the "outside world".
 Responses don't depend on anything in your business logic, and are _unconditional_, inserted directly into the rules session working memory.
 The logical consequence is that facts asserted as part of a response rule are unconditional as well.
 Look at the `::move-response! rule:

 * *IF* we can
     * Bind the request of type `::MoveRequest` to the `?request` variable, and the `::position` attribute of the `::MoveRequest` to `?position`;
-    * AND find a `::MoveResponse` whose `::common/Request` attribute matches `?request`, `::position` attribute matches `?position`, and binds `?player` to `::player;
+    * AND find a `::MoveResponse` whose `::common/Request` attribute matches `?request`, `::position` attribute matches `?position`, and binds `?player` to `::player`;
     * AND Bind `?current-player` to the `::CurrentPlayer` fact entity;
 * *THEN*
     * Do an unconditional insert of a `::Move` for the `?position` and `?player` specified in the response;